SoumyabrataBanik/Wild-Oasis/README.md

+To login in, use the Email: admin@example.com and Password: password

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.